lavalink-devs/Lavalink/IMPLEMENTATION.md

 normally require very little processing.
 This is often the case with YouTube videos.

 JSON comments are for illustration purposes only, and will not be accepted by the server.

+Note that filters may take a moment to apply.

 ```yaml
 {